Vinzzztty/text-based-game-Zombie/README.md

-# Zombie Attack - README
+# Zombie Attack - Text Based Game

 ## 1. How to Play this Game?